 It is incumbent on all administrations to meet deadlines established in the Radio Regulations and, accordingly, to take account of possible mail delays, holidays or periods during which ITU may be closed2.

-Having regard to the various means available for transmission and delivery of notices and other related correspondence, the Board has decided that:
+Having regard to the electronic submissions of notices and various means available for transmission of related correspondence, the Board has decided that:

+2.1 Electronic submissions of notices

+a) Notices submitted using “e-Submission of satellite network filings” for space services or via WISFAT for terrestrial services shall be recorded as received on the actual date of receipt, irrespective of whether or not that is a working day at the ITU/BR’s offices in Geneva.

+b) Notices submitted using “e-Submission of satellite network filings” for space services or via WISFAT for terrestrial services do not require any separate confirmation by telefax or mail.

+c) Receipt of notices related to space services shall be acknowledged immediately by ITU/BR e-mail.
+Receipt of notices related to terrestrial services is acknowledged immediately by a message sent by WISFAT automatically.

+2.2 Correspondence related to submission of notices

 a) Mail received through the postal service3 shall be recorded as received on the first working day on which it is delivered to the ITU/BR’s offices in Geneva.
 Where the mail is subject to a regulatory time limit that occurs on a date on which the ITU is closed, the mail should be accepted if it has been recorded as received on the first working day following the period of closure.

-b) E-mail, telefax documents or WISFAT submissions shall be recorded as received on the actual date of receipt, irrespective of whether or not that is a working day at the ITU/BR’s offices in Geneva.
+b) E-mail and telefax documents shall be recorded as received on the actual date of receipt, irrespective of whether or not that is a working day at the ITU/BR’s offices in Geneva.

-c) In the case of e-mails (except those to which electronic forms created using SpaceCom are attached), an administration is required to send, within 7 days of the date of the e-mail, a confirmation by either telefax or mail, which shall be regarded as being received on the same date as the original e-mail.

-d) All mail must be sent to the following address:
+c) All mail must be sent to the following address:

 Radiocommunication Bureau International Telecommunication Union Place des Nations CH-1211 Geneva 20 Switzerland

-e) All telefaxes must be sent to:
+d) All telefaxes must be sent to:

 +41 22 730 57 85 (several lines)

-f ) All e-mails must be sent to:
+e ) All e-mails must be sent to:

 brmail@itu.int

-g) Information received in the ITU/BR by e-mail shall be acknowledged immediately by e-mail by the ITU/BR.
+f) Information received in the ITU/BR by e-mail shall be acknowledged immediately by e-mail by the ITU/BR.

 NOC